AdobeDocs/analytics-platform.en/help/content-analytics/config/guided.md

 >[!CONTEXTUALHELP]
 >id="aca_onboarding_details_name_header"
 >title="Details"
->abstract="This guide sets up the requirements needed to configure Content Analytics.
-Please provide a name for this configuration and select the sandbox that contains the content analytics data you want to analyze."
+>abstract="This guide sets up the requirements to configure Content Analytics.
+Provide a name for this configuration and select the sandbox that contains the content analytics data you want to analyze."

 >[!CONTEXTUALHELP]
 >id="aca_onboarding_connection_boldheader"